 Senator Gillan then closed the testimony on SB291.
 Immediately after Senator Ryan gave his closing remarks, Senator Elliott (D-Trout Creek) made a motion to table (kill) SB291.
 The motion passed 10-1.

-Since those difficult sessions there have been a series of bills introduced in the 2009, 2011, 2013 and 2015 sessions that were designed to raise the compulsory attendance age from 16 to 18 in Montana.
-MCHE continued their opposition to raising the age.
-And in those sessions, the bills failed. (and presently there is a bill request entered for the 2017 session to raise the compulsory attendance age)
+Since those difficult sessions, there have been a series of bills introduced in the 2003, 2009, 2011, and 2021 sessions that were designed to raise the compulsory attendance age from 16 to 18 in Montana.
+MCHE continued their successful opposition to raising the age.
+In the 2021 Session LC1019 was drafted, but ultimately was never introduced.

 Since 1988, the primary purpose of the MCHE has not changed; The MCHE is a network of independent support groups, individuals, and organizations who work together to protect Montana's homeschool freedom from government restriction.
 What the MCHE has never been is an "organization" with a political proactive agenda.